Uber, Lyft boosted car travel by 94 million miles in Seattle last year, study says

 Uber has about 14,000 drivers in Seattle, according to a May decision from the Washington State Supreme Court.
 The Supreme Court is involved, because Uber and Lyft have gone to court to prevent the release of their ridership data in Seattle.
 The companies have also gone to court to block Seattle’s first-in-the-nation law allowing TNC drivers to unionize.

 Uber and Lyft’s refusal to release Seattle-specific data makes it difficult to estimate the companies’ effect on traffic.
-But, Mafara Habson, a Seattle Department of Transportation (SDOT) spokeswoman said Schaller’s estimate was reasonable and noted that miles traveled in Uber and Lyft continue to increase every year.
+But Mafara Habson, a Seattle Department of Transportation (SDOT) spokeswoman said Schaller’s estimate was reasonable and noted that miles traveled in Uber and Lyft continue to increase every year.

 Schaller, a former deputy commissioner of the New York City Department of Transportation, took the number of TNC rides in Seattle and combined that with datapoints from other cities: